Signing your Contract of Sale.

 Settlement date (a must to include)

 Settlement is the day when ownership of the property officially transfers across to you.
 Generally this is 2 weeks from your finance date (unconditional loan approval).
-You solicitor will be inform you of the settlement date.
+You solicitor can assist you to find a suitable settlement date.

 Building and pest (a must to include)

 When you go to make an offer on a property, you will need to order a building and pest inspection.
-Including a building and pest condition protects you if you want to pull out of the offer to buy the property if there is an issue with the property that can’t be fixed, you are not comfortable with or you can’t reach a negotiated price reduction on.
+Including a building and pest condition protects you and gives you the option to terminate the contract if there is an issue with the property that can’t be fixed, you are not comfortable with or you can’t reach a negotiated price reduction on.

 You also need to include a date for when the building and pest period finishes which is usually around 10 to 14 days after signing the contract.